-- 40. Parking spaces within the parking garage that are allocated to the residential or retail use that are required to comply with zoning requirements may be made available for public/off-site parking.
-(T&ES) (CC) - 41.
+- 40. CONDITION AMENDED BY THE PLANNING COMMISSION: Parking spaces within the parking garage that are allocated to the residential or retail use that are required to comply with zoning requirements may be made available for public/off-site parking provided the applicant notify the Director of T&ES that excess parking is available. can be demonstrated to the satisfaction of the Directors of P&Z and T&ES.
+(T&ES) (P&Z) - 41.
 Provide a copy of the Automated Garage manufacturer specification to the city prior to the issuance of Certificate of Occupancy.
 In addition, a copy of the specification shall remain on site.
 (T&ES). - 42.
 Provide a Maintenance Agreement for the Automated Garage equipment and structure to ensure operation and processing speed is maintained per the manufacturer specifications prior to the issuance of Certificate of Occupancy.
 The Maintenance Agreement should include, but not limited to, a periodic check of operating condition in which processing speed is logged, and an agreed plan for parked vehicles when garage is under maintenance and not operational.
 (T&ES) - 43.
 All on-street parking controls and restrictions within the project area shall be determined by the City.
 Any such controls and restrictions which the applicant desires shall be shown on the Final Site Plan.
-(P&Z) (T&ES) - 44.
+(P&Z) (T&ES)\ - 44.
 Provide 10 bicycle parking spaces per Alexandria's current Bicycle Parking Standards.
 Bicycle parking standards, acceptable rack types for short- and long-term parking and details for allowable locations are available at: www.alexandriava.gov/bicycleparking.
 Details on location and type of bicycle parking shall be provided on the Final Site Plan.
 Bicycle parking must be installed and operational prior to first CO.
-(T&ES)
+(T&ES) \\\